astrana-project/astrana-docs/source/index.rst

 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

-.. note:: See the :doc:`Development Documentation </developer>` for technical documentation relating to contributing to the development of Astrana software.
+..
+NOTE:: See the
+   :doc:`Development Documentation </developer>` for technical documentation relating to contributing to the development of Astrana software.

 .. image:: _static/main.png
    :alt: screenshot